krahets/hello-algo/en/docs/chapter_dynamic_programming/dp_solution_pipeline.md

 !!! question

-    Given an $n \times m$ two-dimensional grid `grid`, where each cell in the grid contains a non-negative integer representing the cost of that cell.
-A robot starts from the top-left cell and can only move down or right at each step until reaching the bottom-right cell.
+    Given an $n \times m$ two-dimensional grid `grid` in which each cell contains a non-negative integer representing its cost, a robot starts from the top-left cell and can only move down or right at each step until reaching the bottom-right cell.
 Return the minimum path sum from the top-left to the bottom-right.

 The figure below shows an example where the minimum path sum for the given grid is $13$.